-The College covenants and agrees (i) that it will use diligence so that it will not perform any acts nor enter into any agreements or omit to perform any act or fulfill any requirement that shall have the effect of prejudicing the College's tax exempt status under Section 501(c)(3) of the Code and (ii) that it will maintain, extend and renew its corporate existence under the laws of the State and all franchises, rights and privileges to it granted and upon it conferred, and will not do, suffer or permit any act or thing to be done whereby its right to transact its functions might or could be terminated or its operations and activities restricted or whereby the payment under the Loan Agreement might or could be hindered, delayed or otherwise impeded.
+The College covenants and agrees (i) that it will use diligence so that it will not perform any acts nor enter into any agreements or omit to perform any act or fulfill any requirement that shall have the effect of prejudicing the College's tax exempt status under Section 501(c)(3) of the Code and (ii) that it will maintain, extend and renew its corporate existence under the laws of the State and all franchises, rights and privileges to it granted and upon it conferred, and will not do, suffer or permit any act or thing to be done whereby its right to transact its functions might or could be terminated or its operations and activities restricted or whereby the payment under the Loan Agreement or the Note might or could be hindered, delayed or otherwise impeded.
 The College further covenants that it will use due diligence so that it will maintain its tax exempt status under Federal income tax laws and regulations, and none of its gross revenues, income or profits, either realized or unrealized, and none of its other assets or property will be distributed to any of its employees, or inure to the benefit of any private person, association or corporation, other than for the lawful corporate purpose of the College; provided, however, that this is not intended to prevent the College's paying the cost of services or property, real or personal, provided to the College by any person, association or corporation.
 (Section 5.06).

 - 4. Secondary Market Disclosure.
-The College covenants for the benefit of the persons who from time to time are the owners of the Bonds for federal income tax purposes (the "beneficial owners"): - (A) to file within 180 days after the end of each of its fiscal years, beginning after its 2009 fiscal year, with the Municipal Securities Rulemaking Board (the "MSRB") in an electronic format prescribed by the MSRB, core financial information for the prior fiscal year, including (i) the College's audited financial statements, prepared in accordance with generally accepted accounting principles in effect from time to time, and (ii) material historical quantitative data concerning the College of the type generally found under the captions "Faculty and Staff", "Student Enrollment", "Tuition and Fees", "Financial Aid" and "Gifts, Grants and Bequests" in Appendix A to this Official Statement and, so long as the College has not terminated its affiliation with the Monterey Institute of International Studies, the table under the caption "Monterey Institute of International Studies" in Appendix A to this Official Statement; and
+The College covenants for the benefit of the persons who from time to time are the owners of the Bonds for federal income tax purposes (the "beneficial owners"): - (A) to file within 150 days after the end of each of its fiscal years, beginning after its 2011 fiscal year, with the Municipal Securities Rulemaking Board (the "MSRB") in an electronic format prescribed by the MSRB, core financial information for the prior fiscal year, including (i) the College's audited financial statements, prepared in accordance with generally accepted accounting principles in effect from time to time, and (ii) material historical quantitative data concerning the College of the type generally found under the captions "Middlebury Faculty and Staff", "Student Enrollment", "Tuition and Fees", "Financial Aid" and "Gifts, Grants and Bequests" in Appendix A to this Official Statement; and

-- (B) to file in a timely manner, with the MSRB in an electronic format prescribed by the MSRB, notice of any failure of the College to comply with clause (A) above and notice of any of the following events with respect to the Bonds, if material: - (i) principal and interest payment delinquencies; - (ii) non-payment related defaults; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties: - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions or events affecting the tax-exempt status of the security; - (vii) modifications to rights of security holders; - (viii) bond calls; - (ix) defeasances; - (x) release, substitution, or sale of property securing repayment of the securities; and - (xi) rating changes.
+- (B) to file in a timely manner, with the MSRB in an electronic format prescribed by the MSRB, notice of any failure of the College to comply with clause (A) above and notice of any of the following events with respect to the Bonds, if material: - (i) principal and interest payment delinquencies; - (ii) non-payment related defaults; - (iii) unscheduled draws on debt service reserves reflecting financial difficulties; - (iv) unscheduled draws on credit enhancements reflecting financial difficulties; - (v) substitution of credit or liquidity providers, or their failure to perform; - (vi) adverse tax opinions or events affecting the tax-exempt status of the security; - (vii) modifications to rights of security holders; - (viii) bond calls; - (ix) defeasances; - (x) release, substitution, or sale of property securing repayment of the securities; and - (xi) rating changes.